NAZMEL/employee.registr/README.md

 The site for registration candidates for interview.
 A person can input such data as name, surname, phone number, EMP-code and select position which one wanna get.
-After completed this data is saving into database.
-And user can get and look on this data on dashbord.
+The data saves into the database after completing.
+And user can get and look through this data on the dashbord.